1mackenziekyle/1mackenziekyle.github.io/portfolio.md

 ####  1. Power Limiting Module

-The goal of this module was to calculate the absolute most available power to the car at any given point, while taking in safety considerations including the motor temps, battery state of charge, and of course user input.
+The goal of this module was to calculate the absolute most available power to the car at any given point, while taking in safety considerations including the temperature limits of our motors and inverters, the state of charge of our battery pack, and of course the driver's inputs, e.g. steering wheel angle and accelerator/brake pedal positions.

 #### 2. Software Active Differential